-ServiceNow is a complex enterprise integration that allows for versatile configurations with your PagerDuty account to meet the specific criteria of your unique business.
-Below are some guidelines for customizing your ServiceNow integration with advanced configurations.
+ServiceNow is a robust, highly-customizable enterprise integration that you can configure in concert with your PagerDuty account to meet your business’s needs.
+Below are some guidelines to customize your ServiceNow integration with advanced features.

-It is strongly recommended that between inbound field rules, priority synchronization, webhook import customization and the basic behavior of the integration (i.e. mapping between configuration items / assignment groups and PagerDuty services / escalation policies), there is no overlap in terms of automated modification to records in ServiceNow (such as Assignment Rules).
+It is strongly recommended that you do not configure any overlap, in terms of automated modifications to ServiceNow records (e.g., Assignment Rules), between inbound field rules, priority synchronization, webhook import customization, and the basic behavior of the integration (i.e., mapping between Configuration Items, assignment groups, PagerDuty services and escalation policies, etc.).

-Make sure that in any given automation, you do not modify any fields that are already set automatically by some other feature of the integration, or used by the integration in the mapping of objects between ServiceNow and PagerDuty.
+In other words, please ensure that your automations do not modify any fields that another feature of the integration acts upon, or that the integration uses to map objects between ServiceNow and PagerDuty.

-For example, if you map configuration items to PagerDuty services in the integration, do not set the CI field of an incident automatically in the inbound field rules.
+For example, if you map Configuration Items to PagerDuty services in the integration, do not set the CI field of an incident in the inbound field rules.
 Especially if you have enabled priority synchronization, do not define any rules that set the Urgency, Impact or Priority fields in ServiceNow incidents.

 Keeping automation simple and non-overlapping will help you avoid unpredictable or unstable behavior.